Ford Truck 1953-1956

 1953 Ford F100

 Although most F100's left the factory with the column-shifted, all-synchromesh three-speed transmission, a three-speed manual with overdrive and a four-speed manual with low first gear were also available.
-Also offered was the Ford-O-Matic transmission, the first time in history a Ford truck was available with an automatic.
+Also offered was the "Ford-O-Matic" option, the first time in history a Ford truck was available with an automatic transmission.

 To commemorate Ford's Golden Anniversary, all 1953 models had "50th Anniversary 1903-1953" spelled out in small letters around the circumference of the steering wheel horn button.
 Sales for the 1953 F100 was 116,437.